gableh/secret-sync-operator/README.md

 Pull the repo and run it with `operator-sdk up local` while connected to your kubernetes cluster.

 ## Usage
-Secrets and Deployments that subscribe to those secrets should be labelled with "sso.gable.dev/secret:${NAME_OF_SECRET}"
+Secrets to be watched should be labelled with `sso.gable.dev/secret: ${SECRET_NAME}`

+Deployments subscribing to these secrets under watch should have the label `sso.gable.dev/${SECRET_NAME}: true` for each secret being subscribed to.

 A demonstration is located in the examples folder